Horace Howard Furness: Life and career

 He was a lecturer at the University of Pennsylvania, a long-serving trustee (1880–1904), and chairman of the building committee for its library.
 Designed by his brother Frank, Horace selected the Shakepearean quotes for the 1891 building's leaded glass windows.
 He was the advisor for doctoral student Emily Jordan Folger who, with her husband Henry Clay Folger, would co-found the Folger Shakespeare Library in Washington, DC.

 An 1890 review in Blackwood's Magazine may indicate the esteem in which British critics held Furness's scholarship:

 In what is called 'The Variorum Edition of Shakespeare,' America has the honor of having produced the very best and most complete edition, so far as it has gone, of our great national poet.
 For text, illustration (happily, not pictorial), commentary and criticism, it leaves nothing to be desired.
 The editor combines with the patience and accuracy of the textural scholar, an industry which has overlooked nothing of value that has been written about Shakespeare by the best German and French, as well as English commentators and critics; and what is of no less moment he possesses in himself a rare delicacy of literary appreciation and breadth of judgment, disciplined by familiarity with all that is best in the literature of antiquity as well as of modern times, which he brings to bear on his notes with great effect.

+Furness was a founding member of the Philobiblon Club of Philadelphia in 1893.
 He died on August 13, 1912, and was interred at Laurel Hill Cemetery in Philadelphia.